Gurobi/gurobi-modelanalyzer/docs/source/quickstart_illcond.rst

 The last 5 rows all consist of small multipliers and constraint coefficients on the order of 1 or less, so their contribution to the explanation is minimal.
-The first two basis rows provide the explanation, and examination of these reveals that the intersect the same 3 variables, and that the rows are almost parallel.
+The first two basis rows provide the explanation, and examination of these reveals that they intersect the same 3 variables, and that the rows are almost parallel.
 This is thie cause of the ill conditioning.
 Remedies depend on the model in general, but in this case the modeler should focus on whether the